velartrill/velartrill.github.io/orig/dinner-at-moms.md

 Voice still shaking, Jasmine aims an accusatory finger at the commissar. {ra/She laid hands on me,} she replies in Ranuir. {ra/She was demanding I let her in the flat and she wouldn’t take no for an answer.}

-{ra/Are you alright?} Sashuan touches her gently on the cheek.
+{ra/Are you alright?/Ash seshenan?} Sashuan touches her gently on the cheek.
 Jasmine closes her eyes for a moment, the comforting softness and warmth of Sashuan’s familiar body calming her frazzled nerves like water on hot coals.

 {ra/She didn’t… hurt me or… or anything, I just — she crossed a boundary./Ar… ar ana ammaco ve, na… masieno ve, an — ar ani hesha cusho vashe.} Jasmine glances at the thug. {ra/*She* called for backup/*Tirin* peshparo vade suhat.}